Rural History Conference, Uppsala June 2022

 Humanities Conference, University of Iceland, 9 March 2019

-Session organised by the research team titled Family and household economy at the beginning of the 18th century.
-Three papers were presented: Óskar Guðlaugsson and Guðmundur Jónsson, „A look at farm household budgets.
+Family and household economy at the beginning of the 18th century.
+Session organized by the research team with three papers: Óskar Guðlaugsson and Guðmundur Jónsson, „A look at farm household budgets.
 Estimates of farm income and expenditure in 1703.; Árni Daníel Júlíusson and Ingibjörg Jónsdóttir, “Manors at close inspection.
 An analysis of manors using HGIS“; Ólöf Garðarsdóttir and Sigríður Hjördís Jörundsdóttir, „The transition to adulthood in light of the West European family structure.
 What do the sources say about transition between stages in the life course?

 Social Science History Association Conference, Phoenix, Arizona, November 2018